This article may contain affiliate / compensated links. For full information, please see our disclaimer here.

 Visit the Radcliffe Camera in Oxford

-The building is a working library, admitting only students and scholars.
-This is one of the main things to see in Oxford.
+It is still a working library, admitting only students and scholars from the University of Oxford.

 Address: Radcliffe Sq, Oxford OX1 3BG